Salcedo, Ilocos Sur: Etymology

-The town got its name after Juan de Salcedo, a Spanish conquistador.

-History

-Formerly known as Baugen, it was renamed to Salcedo by virtue of Republic Act No. 1627 after the Spanish conquistador Juan de Salcedo on June 20, 1957.
+Formerly known as Baugen, it was renamed Salcedo on June 20, 1957 by virtue of Republic Act No. 1627, after the Spanish conquistador Juan de Salcedo.

 Geography

+Salcedo is situated 72.18 km from the provincial capital Vigan, and 348.18 km from the country's capital city of Manila.

 Barangays

 Salcedo is politically subdivided into 21 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.